sem1colon/Shell-Scripting/index.md

 ## What is a Shell?
-An Operating is made of many components, but its two prime components are -
+An Operating is made of many components, but its two prime components are:
- >Kernel
+ 1. Kernel
- >Shell
+ 2. Shell

 ![OS Components](https://github.com/sem1colon/Images/blob/master/ShellScripting.png)